Brothers is a 2009 psychological war thriller directed by Jim Sheridan. It is a remake of Susanne Bier's Danish film Brødre from 2004.

 - Driven to Suicide: Subverted.
 Sam looks like he's going to shoot himself when the cops arrive, but then changes his mind.

-- A Father to His Men: Sam is upset when his captors force him to kill Joe.
+- A Father to His Men: Sam is distraught when his captors force him to kill Joe.

 - Foolish Sibling, Responsible Sibling: Maggie and Isabelle.
 Also, Sam and Tommy, although after Sam returns from combat they've switched roles.